18 Sep Biswadeb Biswas: An Adventurer Who Will Live On

 Thus, began the unforgettable journey of a man who stopped at nothing, went on to achieve greater heights, and in the process, managed to inspire countless other individuals.

-Right at the onset, it was pretty evident that Mr Biswadeb Biswas was not cut out for ordinary things.
-His love for adventures led him to the Himalayan Mountaineering Institute at Darjeeling, where he was one of the first batch of trainees.
+Right at the onset, it was pretty evident that Mr. Biswadeb Biswas was not cut out for ordinary things.
+His love for adventures led him to the Himalayan Mountaineering Institute at Darjeeling, where he was one of the first batches of trainees.
 He learned under the tutelage of the legendary Tenzing Norgay—the Chief of Field Training at the institute.
 Eventually, he went on to become a key member of many such adventurous climbs, the last being in 1987 to the Lang Tang Himalayan in Nepal.

-A reputed editor at the Anand Bazar Patrika and an author of well-documented books like Mana Expedition, 1961 in the Himalayan Journal—Mr Biswadeb Biswas has many popular books to his credit.
+A reputed editor at the Anand Bazar Patrika and an author of well-documented books like Mana Expedition, 1961 in the Himalayan Journal—Mr. Biswadeb Biswas has many popular books to his credit.

 Apart from being the founding member of Parbat Abhijatri Sangha that undertook this remarkable mission, Mr Biswadeb Biswas was the recipient of the prestigious Tenzing Norgay Award conferred to him by the Govt. of West Bengal.
 He also received the Ashok Kumar Sarkar Mountaineering Award and Citation from Sri Subhas Chakraborty, Minister of Sports & Youth Services, Govt. of West Bengal.

-Having met the likes of former Prime Minister Pandit Jawaharlal Nehru and the former President of India, Dr S. Radhkrishnan for his great feat—Mr Biswadeb Biswas continues to inspire several others and motivates them to pursue their passion with everything they’ve got.
+Having met the likes of former Prime Minister Pandit Jawaharlal Nehru and the former President of India, Dr S. Radhkrishnan for his great feat—Mr. Biswadeb Biswas continues to inspire several others and motivates them to pursue their passion with everything they’ve got.

-Mr Biswadeb Biswas was 83 years old when he passed away on 14th September 2019.
-He is survived by his wife, son and daughter, along with million others who have always looked up to him and worshiped him.
+Mr. Biswadeb Biswas was 83 years old when he passed away on 14th September 2019.
+He is survived by his wife, son, and daughter, along with million others who have always looked up to him and worshiped him.